FuchsiaOS/FuchsiaOS-docs-zh_CN/development/source_code/working_across_petals.md

 # Make changes across different petals

-Because it is not possible to atomically commit a change to multiple Git repositories at once, coordinating changes that affect multiple petals.
+Because it is not possible to atomically commit a change to multiple Git repositories at once, developers must carefully coordinate changes that affect multiple petals.

 For example, an API or ABI change in the Fuchsia tree that affects callers in Topaz or Experiences requires either a
 [soft transition](#soft-transitions) (preferred) or [hard transition](#hard-transitions).